carlos-a-rodriguez/datakick/README.rst

     ... )
     'Big K Diet Cola 355mL'

-Add images to products in the database:
+Add an image to a product in the Datakick database:

 .. code-block:: python